GabinSmt/Advanced-Machine-Learning-Project-Wild-fire-/README.md

 # XGBoost from Scratch for Wildfire Prediction

-This repository contains a complete implementation of the **XGBoost algorithm from scratch**, developed for educational and research purposes.
+This repository contains a complete implementation of the **XGBoost algorithm from scratch**, developed in the context of the *Advanced Machine Learning* course taught at ENSAE.
 The project focuses on understanding the theoretical foundations of gradient boosting with decision trees and applying the resulting model to a real-world, large-scale dataset.

 ## Dataset